 The USA, the Netherlands, Spain, Mexico and Ireland are just a few countries Sixtina, from Six Miles Away, has lived in.
-She talks to us about life in Ireland, specifically Cork, and how easy it was for her to settle there and find connections.
-She gives us tips on living in Cork and internationally in general and talks about how to deal with homesickness .
+She talks to us about moving to Ireland, life in Cork, and how easy it was for her to settle there and find connections.
+She gives us tips on moving to Ireland, living in Cork and internationally in general and talks about how to deal with homesickness.
 You can follow Sixtina on Instagram, Facebook and Youtube.

 WCIL: Where do you originally come from?

 I am originally from a small town in East Germany called Erfurt, in Thuringia (state).
 My state is also referred to as the green heart of Germany as there is lots of forest around.
 It is also popular for the best Thüringer Bratwurst (sausages) and Thüringer Klöße (dumplings).

 At the moment I am living in the south of Ireland, namely Cork.
 I moved to Ireland 4 years ago and have to say that it has been a great city for being an Expat.
 Lot’s of big companies offer job opportunities here, rents are not as high as in Dublin, you have an airport nearby and I like the small and familiar atmosphere.